 The collapse of the Rana Plaza factory in 2013 took the lives of 1134 garment workers, injuring thousands more.
 It is heartbreaking to know it could’ve been prevented if only proper building and fire safety measures were in place.

-This event served as a wake-up call for the industry, and as a result, that brought about the Accord on Fire and Building Safety in Bangladesh.
-However, some brands still refuse to sign the Accord, opting to prioritize profits over the safety and well-being of their workers.
+This event served as a wake-up call for the industry, and as a result, it brought about the Accord on Fire and Building Safety in Bangladesh.

-If you intend to sell in south-eastern Asia and intend to work with factories from Bangladesh, you must be one of the brands that have signed the accord.
+If you intend to sell in south-eastern Asia and intend to work with factories from Bangladesh, you should be one of the brands that have signed the accord.

 The ecological impact of the textile industry